cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

 - **Caller**
   - `EndBlockCIS`
 - **Trigger Event**
-  - `packet` is next in `pendingSlashPackets` queue and slash meter had positive gas before being decremented for this packet.
+  - `packet` is next in `pendingSlashPackets` queue and jail meter had positive voting power before being decremented for this packet.
 - **Precondition**
   - `packet` was removed from front of `pendingSlashPackets` queue.
-  - appropriate gas amount has been consumed for `packet`.
+  - appropriate voting power amount has been consumed for `packet`.
 - **Postcondition**
   - a request is made to the Slashing module to slash `slashFactor` of the tokens bonded at `infractionHeight` by the validator with address `packet.data.valAddress`, where `slashFactor` is the slashing factor set on the provider chain;
   - a request is made to the Slashing module to jail the validator with address `packet.data.valAddress` for a period `jailTime`, where `jailTime` is the jailing time set on the provider chain;